Louisa Murray, 2nd Countess of Mansfield: Personal life

-The family seat was Scone Palace, but the viscount was the British ambassador in Paris, where Madame du Deffand commented that his new wife "is pretty, she holds herself badly, and has not a charming manner, but her expression is full of intelligence".
+The family seat was Scone Palace, but the Viscount was the British ambassador in Paris, where his close friend Madame du Deffand commented that his new wife "is pretty, she holds herself badly, and has not a charming manner, but her expression is full of intelligence".
+Queen Marie Antoinette once spoke to Lady Stormont, but she was so struck with her majesty that she couldn't speak and the Queen graciously continued talking as if Lady Stormont had addressed her.

+Although her sister Mrs Graham was the celebrated beauty of the time, evidently the future First Lady Abigail Adams instead thought "The handsomest Woman I have seen in England was my Lady Stormont.
+She is really beautifull, for she has in her Countenance and manners a Modesty and a dignity, which must forever please."
+From her 1785 letter to her son John Quincy Adams.

 Improvements to Scone Palace were worked on by George Paterson until 1783, when the house was considered suitable as a regular residence.

 In 1776, Lord Stormont's uncle, William Murray, 1st Baron Mansfield was created Earl of Mansfield.
 He had no children of his own and so the title was created with a remainder to Louisa and her issue with Lord Stormont.
 The Complete Peerage notes: "The strange limitation of the Earldom in 1776 was doubtless owing to a notion then prevalent that no British peerage granted even in remainder to a Scottish peer would enable such peer to sit in Parliament.
 This was founded on the absurd resolution passed by the House of Lords in 1711 as to the like impotency of a British peerage granted to a peer of Scotland, which resolution was rescinded in 1782.
 Accordingly, in 1792, the limitation of the Earldom was made with a direct remainder to the grantee's nephew, though a peer of Scotland."
 Thus when her husband died in 1796, their son inherited the second creation.
-Louisa outlived her son and on her own death in 1843, the first creation was inherited by her grandson, William, the 4th earl.
+Louisa outlived her son and on her own death in 1843, the first creation was inherited by her grandson, William, the 4th Earl.

+Second marriage

 At the time of her first husband's death, Louisa was still in her thirties.
-She married again, this time to her first cousin, Lieutenant-Colonel The Hon.
-Robert Fulke Greville (a younger son of Francis Greville, 1st Earl of Warwick), on 19 October 1797, at St Marylebone Parish Church.
+She married again, this time to her first cousin, Lieutenant-Colonel Hon.
+Robert Fulke Greville (a younger son of Francis Greville, 1st Earl of Warwick and Elizabeth Hamilton), on 19 October 1797, at St Marylebone Parish Church.
 By her second husband she had a further three children: